Arkham Stories (I.e. the Cthulhu-hack I use)

 Actions ratings:

-The Actions should be somewhat self-explanatory.
+The Actions should be self-explanatory.

 • Notice (awareness, hearing, reflexes, searching)